ucrawler/nntplexer/README.md

 # nntplexer

+Start your own independant tier 2 usenet business without the need for any storage.

 NNTP protocol multiplexer with auth, stats, multiple backends, etc.

 1 gbit per vm core, backends are tried in sequential order by priority in case of missing article